What are specialty drugs?

 What are they for and how do I take them?

-Specialty drugs treat many diseases such as cancer, multiple sclerosis, hepatitis C, rheumatoid arthritis.
+Specialty drugs are used to treat many diseases such as cancer, multiple sclerosis, hepatitis C, and rheumatoid arthritis, among others.
 They may be injected, infused, inhaled, or taken by mouth.
-Be sure you understand how and when to take the medication.
+Be sure you understand how and when to take these medications.

 How do I know if my medication is a specialty drug?